Tauri: History

 In his Histories, Herodotus describes the Tauri as living "by plundering and war".
 They became famous for their worship of a virgin goddess, to whom they sacrificed shipwrecked travellers and waylaid Greeks.
 He makes a point of them living in Scythia geographically without themselves being Scythians.
 In Geographica, Strabo refers to the Tauri as a Scythian tribe.

+The Greeks identified the Tauric goddess with Artemis Tauropolos or with Iphigeneia, daughter of Agamemnon.
+The Tauric custom of human sacrifice inspired the Greek legends of Iphigeneia and Orestes, recounted in Iphigeneia in Tauris by the playwright Euripides.
+The original Greek title given by Euripides literally means Iphigeneia among the taurians.
+Such a place as "Tauris" does not exist.

 According to Herodotus, the manner of their sacrifice was to beat the head with a club and remove the head; then they either buried the body or threw it off a cliff, and lastly nailed the head to a cross.
 Prisoners of war likewise had their heads removed, and the head was then put onto a tall pole and placed at their house "in order that the whole house may be under their protection".

 Although the Crimean coast eventually came to be dominated by Greek (and subsequently Roman) colonies, notably the one at Chersonesos, the Tauri remained a major threat to Greek power in the region.
 They engaged in piracy against ships on the Black Sea, mounting raids from their base at Symbolon (today's Balaklava).
 By the 2nd century BC they had become subject-allies of the Scythian king Scilurus.

 In the 4th century AD, the historian Ammianus Marcellinus, mentioned the names of the 3 tribes (Arichi, Sinchi, and Napaei) of the Taurians known for their "extraordinary severity".

 Taurians also played a major role in the development and settlement of the Kizil-Koban Culture (KKC) in the 8th-4th century BC.
 Osmolovsky, who conducted a research in the Krasnaya (Red) Cave in 1921, pointed out that the arrowheads, ceramics and necklaces found in the Cave were owned by the Taurians.
 There are several indications that this culture belongs to the Tauris, such as: